ozqr20/README-Gen/README.md

   xxx

   ## Licence
-  Licensed using Apache 2.0,GNU GPLv3,MIT,Mozilla,GNU AGPLv3,GNU LGPLv3
+  Licensed using Apache 2.0
-  You can find more information here undefined
+  You can find more information here https://opensource.org/licenses/Apache-2.0

   ## Questions
-  Any questions please email me at x
+  Any questions please email me at xxx

   ## Credits
   Github: https://github.com/x